ros2/demos/demo_nodes_py/README.md

 ### Serialized Subscriber

-Running `ros2 run demo_nodes_py talker` should have string printed to termina in a similar manner:
+Running `ros2 run demo_nodes_py talker` should print output to the terminal similar to the following:

 ```bash
 # In terminal running listener_serialized